 The IO MPS at the University of Maryland has several defining features:

 1. Blended Learning

 Classes are designed to accommodate the schedules and lifestyles of students with full-time jobs.
-In-class instruction for each course occurs in the early evening at the University of Maryland, College Park.
+In-class instruction for each course occurs once a week for three hours in the early evening at the University of Maryland, College Park.
 The remainder of your instruction will occur either through asynchronous online lectures or outside activities that you can complete at your own pace.

 2. Immersive Learning

 We do not organize classes solely around lecture.
 Instead, we emphasize project-based, hands-on learning.
 Through your coursework, you will have the opportunity to help businesses solve pressing questions, work through simulated organizational challenges, and analyze business case studies.
 One of the two final courses you will take is a practicum.
-In this class, you will work in a job that uses and develops skills you have been learning throughout the MPS program.
+In this class, you will work in a job (yes, it may be your current job!) that uses and develops skills you have been learning throughout the MPS program.

 Cohort '18 Students Engaged in Selection in Jefferson County, Alabama

 3. Access to Experts

 The IO MPS faculty do not teach only what they’ve read in textbooks.
 Our faculty are award-winning industry professionals who bring their considerable expertise to bear in the classroom.
 Classes in the IO MPS program are therefore full of practical, real-world advice.
 At UMD, you will learn about current and rising issues in practice, not just in theory.